-With Windows 11 just around the corner and Windows 10 support ending in 2025, you might be wondering what will happen to your PC if you don’t upgrade.
+With Windows 11 here and Windows 10 support ending in 2025, you might be wondering what will happen to your PC if you don’t upgrade.
 We explore the possibilities.

 Do I Have to Upgrade to Windows 11?

-Even though Windows 11 is coming this fall, Microsoft says you won’t have to upgrade your Windows 10 installation to Windows 11.
-Like previous major “Feature Updates” to Windows 10, we guess that you’ll be able to decline or defer any offer Microsoft makes to upgrade your system by not starting the upgrade process in Windows Update.
+Even though Windows 11 was released in fall 2021, Microsoft says you don’t have to upgrade your Windows 10 installation to Windows 11.
+Like previous major “Feature Updates” to Windows 10, you are able to decline or defer any offer Microsoft makes to upgrade your system by not starting the upgrade process in Windows Update.

 Until October 14, 2025, you won’t have any trouble sticking with Windows 10.
 Microsoft will keep supporting Windows 10 until that date, and you can still use it safely on your current PC while expecting vital security updates to arrive when necessary.